 arriving at the edge of the bed, the slothful fiend arched his hunched back

 forward to closely inspect the decrepit old woman he was terrorizing.
 With both hands

-pressing down on the mattress [for support] to prevent his cumbersome body
+pressing down on the mattress for support, and to prevent his cumbersome body

-he descended lower for an even closer view of Lois's frantic eyes.
-That distinctively sinister
+falling, he descended lower for an even closer view of Lois' frantic eyes.
+That distinctively

-smile remained stitched across his face, and it seemed as if a forked tongue would shoot
+sinister smile remained stitched across his face, and it seemed as if a forked tongue would

 Now their faces were separated by less than a foot of empty space.
 Suddenly, the

 maniac's beady eyes began darting back and forth.
 It was apparently a result of the

 ecstatic frenzy he derived from the sight of sheer human terror.